 -The North Sewickley Post Office was established in 1837.

 –North Sewickley Academy was founded in 1845 or 1846 by Rev. James S. Henderson, pastor of Slippery Rock Presbyterian Church.
-The school prepared boys and girls for college, then became a young ladies seminary and then a soldiers orphans school.
+The school prepared boys and girls for college.
+It then became a young ladies seminary and later a soldiers orphans school.

 -There was a stone quarry operated by Fred Gwinner in 1886.